saulius-lipkevicius/Transformed_GA/README.md

 <img src="images/Albumin ROC Curves.png" width="50%" />
 </p>

 Albert employed in our GA iterative process is capable of evaluating 800 aptamers per iteration which takes from 7 to 8 minutes.
+[Also with increased accuracy we could increase iteration capabilities from 800 to 900 or even more, by [https://medium.com/@ailabs/transformers-fine-tuning-the-fine-tuned-model-526fe622992b] you could accomplish it by even fine-tuning fine-tuned model]

+###  Optimized version

+####  Model optimization results

+however it is possible to reduce flow runtime about 32% to 54%  with TPUs by[https://timdettmers.com/2018/10/17/tpus-vs-gpus-for-transformers-bert/]

+ - [ ] Optimizing number of aptamers taken in every sequence by common derivate calculation:
+  - [ ] Optimizing with exporting to ONNX
+  - [ ] Otimizing by diminishing accuracy to INT8
+  - [ ] Change structure of comparing
-- [ ] prideti konvergavimo salyga ir apie bayeso modeli garantavimui
+  - [ ] change algorithm flow
-- [ ] prideti judancius grafikelius is 0-100 distribuciju su judejimu i desine ---> 82
+  - [ ] prideti kodel renkames ADAMW optimizer
-- [ ] itraukti tesktu santraukas
-- [ ] A pre-trained model may not be 100% accurate in your application, but it saves huge efforts required to re-invent the wheel which can take days to train on super expensive GPUs/TPUs

 <!-- GETTING STARTED -->
 ## Getting Started
 ### Prerequisites & Installation